kubernetes-sigs/gateway-api-inference-extension/site-src/implementations.md

 [Kgateway](https://kgateway.dev/) is a feature-rich, Kubernetes-native ingress controller and next-generation API gateway.
-Kgateway brings the full power and community support of the Gateway API to its existing control-plane implementation.
+Kgateway brings the full power and community support of Gateway API to its existing control-plane implementation.

 Progress towards supporting this project is tracked with a [GitHub